embyt/balloonrss/README.txt

 As you start the application you get a notify icon in the windows task bar (at the right botton, near the clock).
 All commands are accessed by the context menu (right click on the icon).
+Make sure that the icon is always shown and not hidden by configuring this in windows.

 A single left click enters pause mode.
+Double clicking the icon may also have functionality if this is configured in the application settings.

 Color codes of the icon:
 - blue: application paused
 - yellow: messages pending
 - orange: no messages pending

-You can obtain further information on the website: http://balloonrss.sourceforge.net
+You can obtain further information from the application's help file or on the
+website:
+http://balloonrss.sourceforge.net